Wild

 Wayne Paige

-Animal Kingdom was a pet shop a short walk away from where I lived in the Logan Square section of Chicago as a child.
-It provided a wealth of insight to me, an eight-year-old who enjoyed drawing animals, both real and imaginary.
+Animal Kingdom was a pet shop a short walk from where I lived as a child in the Logan Square section of Chicago.
+At the time, it provided a wealth of insight to an eight-year-old who enjoyed drawing real and imaginary animals.
 Initially, it opened as a conventional pet shop selling puppies, kittens, and tropical fish.
-Over time, the shop expanded, and more non-traditional and exotic animals were added—Dogs, cats, and goldfish were joined by monkeys, tigers, bats, and exotic birds.
+Over several years, the shop expanded, and more non-traditional and exotic animals were added—Monkeys, tigers, bats, and exotic birds joined Dogs, cats, and goldfish.
 During this period, they were confined to cages and other restricted forms of captivity.
 This eventually ended with an outcry from an enlightened public.
 Nevertheless, I imagined them in the wild, uncaged, untamed, and drew them as such.

 My career as a Washington area artist extends back to the early-1970’s and includes thirty-plus solo and duo exhibitions, numerous gallery inclusions, and museum exhibitions that include The Corcoran Art Gallery and The Anderson Gallery in Richmond, Va., along with four exhibitions at American University Museum at the Katzen Center: “Elizabeth French Collection”, “Remember Marc and Komei”; “Washington Art Matters ll: 1940s – 1980s;” and “Communicating Vessels.”
 Awards include First Prize in The Fairfax Art Council awards, First Prize in The George Washington University Alumni Competition, Arlington Alliance, and a Special Recognition award from The Virginia Commission of the Arts.
 Collectors of my work include American University, George Mason University, George Washington University, Marymount University, the Elisabeth French Collection, Gudelsky Collection, Radio One, and Prudential.